Wondering what to eat in Hue Vietnam? The spicy noodle Vietnamese soup known as Bun Bo Hue is always the right choice.

 What’s the Difference between Pho and Bun Bo Hue?

 Bun Bo Hue has a spicy broth and noodles shaped like vermicelli.
-The difference between pho and bun noodles is that pho is flat like fettuccine whereas bun is cylindrical like spaghetti.
+The difference between the pho noodles and bun noodles is that pho is flat like fettuccine whereas bun is cylindrical like spaghetti.

 The traditional Bun Bo Hue recipe features beef shank and gelatinous pig blood.
 Yes, pig blood.